Kernix13/markdown-cheatsheet/SEO.md

 5. Convert markdown to HTML
 6. Run SEO & Accessibility analysis on the HTML version
 7. Update markdown

+---

+## SEO Test

+I want to do an analysis on one of my repos and see if any steps should be removed or is any should be added

 <!--
 ## Checklist for this repo: